cloudhippie/website/README.md

 ## Hosting

-The website is hosted on [Netlify][netlify], the website gets automatically updated on every push to the `master` branch by our CI system.
+The website is hosted on [Netlify][netlify], the website gets automatically updated on every push to the `master` branch.

 ## Install